-Inspiring Young Women to Soar
+FLY WOMEN - Inspiring Young Women to Soar

-Daughters, sisters and extended family of JetBlue crewmembers, as well as local students and community partners saw first-hand what it’s like to work in aviation.
-At JetBlue’s Hangar, the girls rotated between three sessions, with crewmembers who offering insight into each of their roles: In the Air (Inflight & Flight Operations), On the Ground (Tech Ops) and In Between (Support Center).
-The wide-eyed attendees were even able to board an Airbus 321 aircraft, aptly named “Mint to Soar”.
-Once onboard the A321, the attendees got to partake in a crewmember Q&A, engine “show and tell” and even hop into the Captain’s seat.
+More than 70 young girls from the local community are invited every year to meet a cross-section of JetBlue crewmembers— all women and see first-hand what it is like to work in aviation industry.
+At JetBlue’s Hangar, the girls rotate between sessions, with crewmembers who offer insight into their roles: In the Air, On the Ground and In Between.
+Attendees are invited to board an Airbus 321 aircraft, inspect the engine and even hop into the Captain’s seat.

 “I feel inspired,” said Kimberly McCommon, a First Office at JetBlue.
 “I feel like I’m doing the job that was presented to me because I know there are not that many women in aviation.
 The fact that these girls can see me and know they can aspire to do what I do—that excites me and makes me happy… I fly like a girl and so can you.”

 Fly Like a Girl